mfaella/JLiquidFun/README.md

 Notice that a complete Java rewrite of LiquidFun exists, called JBox2D.

-This project was developed for educational purposes at the University of Naples "Federico II", Italy.
+This project is developed for educational purposes at the University of Naples "Federico II", Italy.